6th Cavalry Regiment: American Civil War (1861-1865)

 Due to supply shortages, all but one squadron was equipped as light cavalry, armed with pistols and sabers.
 It wasn't until 10 March that the rest of the regiment received carbines.
 The 6th Cavalry left winter quarters on 10 March 1862 and was assigned to General Philip St. George Cooke's command, who ordered them to make reconnaissance in Virginia of Centreville, Manassas Junction, and Bull Run.
 On 27 March, the regiment embarked for Fort Monroe and arrived three days later.

-Upon arrival, the 6th Cavalry served as forward scouts for the Army of the Potomac's advance units throughout the Peninsular Campaign.
-The regiment experienced combat for the first time on 5 May 1862 after the Siege of Yorktown.
-After pursuing General Joseph E. Johnston's force of retreating Confederates through the city, the armies met at the Battle of Williamsburg on 5 May.
-In this battle CPT Sanders executed a counter charge into Confederate artillery and a superior force of horsemen and managed to drive them off.
+Upon arrival, the 6th Cavalry served as forward scouts for the Army of the Potomac's advance units throughout the Peninsular Campaign, moving northwestward up the peninsula towards the Confederate capital city of Richmond, Virginia on the upper James River.
+The regiment experienced combat for the first time on 5 May 1862 after the Siege of Yorktown (second siege since the American Revolutionary War in 1780-1781 against the army of Lord Cornwallis).
+After pursuing General Joseph E. Johnston's force of retreating Confederate States Army troops through the city, the armies met at the Battle of Williamsburg on 5 May.
+In the battle, Captain Sanders executed a counter charge into Confederate artillery and a superior force of horsemen and managed to drive them off.
 The 6th Cavalry continued to serve as scouts for the Army of the Potomac until the evacuation at Harrison's Landing, where they served as rear guards for the evacuating forces.
 Arriving in Alexandria on 2 September 1862, the 6th was in near constant contact with the Confederates for three months and engaging in skirmishes such as those at Falls Church, Sugarloaf Mountain (Maryland), Middletown, and Charleston.
 The regiment marched to the Rappahannock River on 24 November and remained in the vicinity until the men marched on Fredericksburg on 12 December.